PREVYMIS 240 mg concentrate for solution for infusion

 4.4 Special warnings and precautions for use

-The safety and efficacy of letermovir has been established in patients with a negative CMV DNA test result prior to initiation of prophylaxis.
-CMV DNA was monitored on a weekly basis until post-transplant Week 14, and subsequently every two weeks until Week 24.
-In cases of clinically significant CMV DNAemia or disease, letermovir prophylaxis was stopped and standard-of-care pre-emptive therapy (PET) or treatment was initiated.
+In a Phase 3 trial (P001), the safety and efficacy of letermovir has been established in HSCT patients with a negative CMV DNA test result prior to initiation of prophylaxis.
+CMV DNA was monitored on a weekly basis until post‑transplant Week 14, and subsequently every two weeks until Week 24.
+In cases of clinically significant CMV DNAemia or disease, letermovir prophylaxis was stopped and standard-of-care pre‑emptive therapy (PET) or treatment was initiated.
 In patients in whom letermovir prophylaxis was initiated and the baseline CMV DNA test was subsequently found to be positive, prophylaxis could be continued if PET criteria had not been met (see section 5.1).

 Risk of adverse reactions or reduced therapeutic effect due to medicinal product interactions

-The concomitant use of PREVYMIS and certain medicinal products may result in known or potentially significant medicinal product interactions, some of which may lead to:
+The concomitant use of letermovir and certain medicinal products may result in known or potentially significant medicinal product interactions, some of which may lead to:

 • possible clinically significant adverse reactions from greater exposure of concomitant medicinal products or letermovir.